You Should Know These 10 Remarkable Facts About Nursing

 posted on May 11, 2016, at 5:18 pm

-1. The 1st nursing school was established in India in 250 B.C.
+1. The first nursing school was established in India in 250 B.C.

 During this time, only men were allowed to attend the school because they were viewed as more “pure” than women.
-Now, woman practically dominate the field statistically.
+Now, women practically dominate the field statistically.
 Data from the 2009 U.S Department of Health and Human Services stated that approximately 5.8% of nurses in the U.S were male.
-It wasn’t until the 1800’s that nursing truly became a systematized practice.
+It wasn’t until the 1800s that nursing became a systematized practice.

-During the Crimean War, Florence Nightingale and 38 volunteer nurses were sent to a British camp in Turkey where they began to practice what we know as modern nursing today.
+During the Crimean War, Florence Nightingale and 38 volunteer nurses were sent to a British camp in Turkey, where they began to practice what we know as modern nursing today.
 Before 1862, women were prevented from joining hospital staff and medical school.
-When the New England Hospital For Women and Children opened in Boston in 1862, women could finally receive clinical training.
-In 1873, America’s first women-trained nurse graduated from the school.
+When the New England Hospital for Women and Children opened in Boston in 1862, women could finally receive clinical training.
+In 1873, America’s first women-trained nurses graduated from the school.
 The hospital is now known as Dimock Community Health Center.

-3. Nurses are consistently named one of the most trusting professions.
+3. Nurses are consistently named as one of the most trusted professions.

 The annual Gallup Survey has named nursing as the highest-trusted profession for the 14th year in a row.
 Nurses are viewed as having high ethical and honesty standards by 85% of the public who took the survey.

-4. There are over 100 nursing professions to choose from.
+4. There are over 100 nursing professions available to nurses

-According to DiscoverNursing.com, there are currently 104 nursing professions to choose from.
-Nursing is one of the most “customizable” careers you could pursue, as there are several types of degrees, certifications, job characteristics and categories you can select from.
+According to DiscoverNursing.com, there are currently 104 nursing professions available to nurses.
+Nursing is one of the most “customizable” careers you could pursue, as there are several types of degrees, certifications, job characteristics, and categories available.
 Some of these categories include:

 · Advanced Practice